 “The problem is no longer access to Bible teaching, it’s curating and navigating the right Bible teaching.”

 That is the gap Sunday to Saturday wants to stand in.

-At Saturday to Sunday we curate all types of Christian media so a person can easily engage with sermon topics outside of Sunday – a sort of virtual discipleship that will ignite thoughtful, engaging conversations with family, friends and co-workers.
+At Saturday to Sunday, we have developed a distinct four-step framework to engage with a topic.
+We also curate all types of Christian media so a person can easily engage with sermon topics outside of Sunday – a sort of virtual discipleship that will ignite thoughtful, engaging conversations with family, friends, and co-workers.

 If you are a reader you can pick up a book or browse an article.
 If you are a listener you can stream a podcast or a sermon.
 If you are a visual learner you can watch a show or a movie.